 Some stations are still finding it difficult to get them in the budget; until they have been seen to work the beat officer may doubt their value.
 Once used, they are a unanimous success.
 In Maldon, Essex, following the introduction of bikes in May 2008, a Special Inspector reported in May 2009, "I cannot over estimate the impact I believe this type of patrol has had on ASB [antisocial behaviour]".
 In May 2010, following introduction of bikes 2 months previously, a Watford sergeant said, "In my opinion all Safer Neighbourhood teams should use push bikes".
 In October 2011 a Liverpool sergeant reported, following a suggestion that use of cycles be discontinued to save costs, "our Command Team have decided that the bikes are too valuable a resource to cut".

 Their success isn't surprising and the advantages are common sense: one issue police talk about is the stealth factor.
 South Gloucestershire found them useful "to police Halloween as we can surprise the groups of youths by popping up where they least expect us".
 (In spooky masks maybe?)
 They're obviously good at getting to incidents in places like playing fields or canal towpaths.
 In Liverpool bikes were bought initially to target crime on the SUSTRANS Loopline bike route which follows a disused rail route: a place where a suspect who ran off could not be followed by a car.
-Regular and PCSO bike police were once again deployed on the Loopline in summer 2010.
 Bikes are uniquely good for stopping offenders on bikes.
-The Metropolitan Police estimate that 30% of street robberies in their area, that is all of London except the City, are done by offenders on bikes.
-[February 2007.]
+The Metropolitan Police estimated that 5.3% of Personal Robbery in their area, that is all of London except the City, were done by offenders on bikes from April 2012 to March 2013, a figure which has grown over the last 5 years.
 In Sheffield, "After a spate of muggings and robberies in pedestrian underpasses, [bike] beats were adapted to include these areas.
 Virtually overnight this type of crime disappeared."
 There is growing recognition that bikes are the best response vehicle for some types of incident: following mass-fighting in a Maidenhead suburb, a resident said: "What we need is police coming around on bicycles - they can zip and catch people."
 [April 2007].